J-2 Work Authorization

 - A letter addressed to CIS from the applicant indicating the reasons why work authorization is requested.
 The letter should truthfully state that the income from the employment is not needed for the support of the J-1 principal and J-2 dependents.
 Reasons for applying for employment authorization vary and may include but are not limited to: educational and cultural activities for the J-2 spouse and children; additional money for travel in the US; or the J-2 dependent's desire to be more involved in US work, business, and cultural activities.

-- Obtain two (2) passport-style photographs (see photo specifications).
+- Obtain two (2) passport-style photographs (see photo specifications(link is external)).
 The photos should be taken within 30 days before submission of the J-2 application to USCIS.

 - A photocopy of the J-1 principal's current Form DS-2019.

 - A photocopy of the J-1 principal's I-94 admissions record.

 - A photocopy of the I-94 admission record of the J-2 who is requesting work authorization.